 (5) In this section, “specified” means specified in the regulation or by-law in relation to which the term is used.

-(6) The court, when convicting a person for an offence constituted by a contravention of a regulation or by-law which provides that any expense, loss or damage incurred by the Commission or the Corporation in consequence of the offence shall be payable by the offender shall, if requested by an officer of the Commission or the Corporation or a person authorized by the Commission or the Corporation, assess the amount of the expense, loss or damage so incurred and payable by the person convicted and make an order for payment of the total amount assessed, and the amount specified in the order is recoverable in the same manner as it would be recoverable if it were a fine.
+(6) The court, when convicting a person for an offence constituted by a contravention of a regulation or by-law which provides that any expense, loss or damage incurred by the Commission or the Corporation in consequence of the offence shall be payable by the offender shall, if requested by an officer of the Commission or the Corporation or a person authorised by the Commission or the Corporation, assess the amount of the expense, loss or damage so incurred and payable by the person convicted and make an order for payment of the total amount assessed, and the amount specified in the order is recoverable in the same manner as it would be recoverable if it were a fine.

 (7) Nothing in subsection (6) prejudices or affects the right of the Commission or the Corporation to institute any civil action or proceeding for the recovery of damages in any other court of competent jurisdiction against the person convicted.